-Massacre of Saint Bartholomew’s Day is a little known subject.
-Western historiography, however, speaks of a St Bartholomew’s Night Massacre in order to avoid confusion about the scale of the event, which took place over a longer period of time, encompassing several incidents.
+The massacre of Saint Bartholomew’s Day is a little-known subject.
+Western historiography, however, speaks of a St Bartholomew’s Night Massacre to avoid confusion about the scale of the event, which took place over a more extended period, encompassing several incidents.

 Why were the Hungeonites massacred?

-One of the worst crimes committed in the name of religion took place on the night of 23-24 August 1572 in France.
+One of the worst crimes committed in the name of religion occurred on the night of 23-24 August 1572 in France.

-According to historians, the Huguenots were massacred because they were considered the main culprits for the kingdom’s problems, and they attracted God’s wrath through their heresy.
+According to historians, the Huguenots were massacred because they were considered the main culprits of the kingdom’s problems and attracted God’s wrath through their heresy.